 Reading = time saving

 This means there is no work in designing a suitable query by a user because the program builds its own collection of terminology from the text.
 By searching on everything, tangentially related material is automatically relegated to the lower end of any report, and unrelated material does not appear at all.
 It also means that the search is guaranteed to be comprehensive and the report complete within the dataset used for comparison.In addition, the Comparison tab takes you directly into the relevant claims with full markup of the terms matched by the program, so there is no requirement for reading the full patent and finding the relevant sections yourself.

-Since February 2018 we have been using the high quality Lighthouse IP dataset for enhanced R&D, in particular in defaulting to displaying CPC codes and including the abstract and first claim as can be see in our latest output PDF File.
-Here we are searching in the years 2012-2017 in the EPO, WIPO and USPTO datasets.
+Since February 2018 we have been using the high quality Lighthouse IP dataset for enhanced R&D, in particular in defaulting to displaying CPC codes.
+We can collect any of the metadata or full text from this dataset.

 The example shows both aspects of the program.

 The upper section shows that you can load a file or copy-and-paste any text into the search box, which you can then edit.
 Simply clicking a Find Terms button identifies the terms for you, which you can also edit.
 And you can select a term or terms that you must have present.

 The central section shows a report, where the ranking on the left is the count of the matched terms shown on the right for each patent or application.